johnny-lu/CS373MidtermReview/README.md

 - StopIteration

 #### **Tokens**
-- "*" in a function call
+- `*` in a function call unpacks an iterable.
+Can only do one per call.
+Must be used before the `**` unpacker.
-- "*" in a parameter list
+- `*` in a parameter list - every parameter that follows it must be called by name.
-- "**" in a function call
+- `**` in a function call unpacks a dictionary.
+Can only do one per call.
+Must be used after the `*` unpacker.
-- "**" in a parameter list
+- `**` in a parameter list is used to take a variable number of arguments.
-- "=" in a function call
+- `=` in a function call used to pass keyword arguments (aka call by name).
+Why?
+Easier to read (and know what the function is asking for).
+Must be in the trailing set.
+Makes code more "brittle" because if the args names are changed, old calls to it passing keyword args have to change, too.
-- "=" in a parameter list
+- `=` in a parameter list used to set default values in a function.
+Must be in the trailing set.
+If the defaults are not immutable, Python will store the mutable object somewhere and use it the next time you call the function without passing it a keyword arg.